 - Add other groups to the group

-- Add all your users to the group (company group)
+- Add all your organization’s users to a group

 Invite people to join

 Requires turning on Groups for Business.

 If you'd like to give people the option to join your group, send them an invitation.
 Only if they accept the invitation are they added to your group.